PADL/CredUI/README.md

 Credential usage & types
 ------------------------

 CredUI can be used for credential acquisition for network authentication (kCUIUsageScenarioNetwork) or interactive login authentication (kCUIUsageScenarioLogin).
-Providers may elect to support either or both usage scenarios.
+(There are also scenarios defined for screensaver unlock and password changing, but they are not yet implemented.)
+Providers will typically only support a subset of scenarios.

 CredUI deals in two types of credentials: generic and non-generic credentials, chosen by a flag and initialization time (CUIFlagsGenericCredentials for CredUI, and kCUIUsageFlagsGeneric for CredUICore).
 Providers may elect to support either or both types.
 Non-generic credentials are designed to be used with GSS-API (kCUIUsageScenarioNetwork) or system logon (kCUIUsageScenarioLogin), and the password may not be available to the application, only a GSS credential (kCUIAttrGSSCredential) or authentication result (kCUIAttrAuthenticatedForLoginScenario).